rtzll/tango-video-search/README.md

 # Tango Video Search

-Finding specific tango videos on YouTube can be tedious due to endless scrolling and inconsistent metadata.
-Tango Video Search offers a simple, intuitive way to quickly filter by dancers and orchestras.
-Powered by a curated, LLM-generated index, it ensures you find exactly the performances you want.
+**Problem:** YouTube search for tango performances is inefficient.
+Results are buried due to YouTube's algorithmic sorting and inconsistent metadata.

+**Solution:** Tango Video Search provides a streamlined interface to filter by dancer or orchestra with minimal friction.

+**How it works:** It’s powered by an LLM-curated index built from YouTube metadata.
+That means faster, more accurate retrieval of the performances you're looking for.

 ## Features